 Another reason why we may not walk regularly is overestimating how long a walk must be to benefit or underestimating the benefits of a short walk.
-The Physical Activity Guidelines for Americans at the Office of Disease Prevention and Health Promotion recommend at least 150 minutes per week of moderate aerobic physical activity1, such as brisk walking1, for adults.
+The Physical Activity Guidelines for Americans at the Office of Disease Prevention and Health Promotion recommend at least 150 minutes per week of moderate aerobic physical activity, such as brisk walking, for adults1.
 However, this doesn’t have to be done all at once ─ it can be done in increments, for example:

 - one 75-minute walk 2 days per week,